 DBIx::Class for module stats), there is quite a bit of performance to be gained from using custom SQL.
 The code would just get quite a bit uglier.
 But it is the tradeoff i would take if we really need more performance improvements.

-#12 Updated by okurz about 1 year ago
+#12 Updated by okurz over 1 year ago

 - Category changed from Organisational to Feature requests

 Still a problem.
 The command mentioned in the description still shows some long running requests, e.g.